timholy/MethodAnalysis.jl/docs/src/index.md

 This package facilitates introspection of Julia's internals, with a particular focus on its MethodInstances and their backedges.

 !!! warning
-    Julia's internals are not subject to the same stability guarantee that the rest of the language enjoys.
+    Julia's internals are not subject to the same interface compatibility guarantee that the rest of the language enjoys.

 ## Demonstrations